 In 2021, EU humanitarian aid amounted to €36.5 million.
-In 2022, we already increased our humanitarian funding to Mali to €47.3 million.
-This includes an indicative amount of €6 million from the European Development Fund to alleviate the food crisis following Russia’s war of aggression against Ukraine.
+In 2022, we increased our humanitarian funding to Mali to €47.3 million.
+This included an indicative amount of €6 million from the European Development Fund to alleviate the food crisis following Russia’s war of aggression against Ukraine.

 EU humanitarian aid in Mali addresses the most urgent needs of displaced and vulnerable populations in conflict-affected and fragile areas.
 The EU considers the protection of civilians as a central focus of our needs-based and conflict-sensitive response.